zwizwa/uc_tools/doc/seq_lua.md

 of that type.
 Tuples are used to bundle values of arbitrary types, with the tuple type denoted as `(a,b)`.
 E.g. `(Float,Int)`.

+We are interested in recursive signal processing using update functions of type `(s,i)->(s,o)` that take input state and input value and compute next state and output.
+This update function is then iterated for each sample value in an input signal `Sig i` to produce output signal `Sig o` while passing the state value `s` between updates.

+The key insight is that expressing update equations in terms of the infinite signals allows the construction of a recursion operator that can hide state, allowing the programmer to focus on input/output behavior without the need to manage stateful objects.

+The basic idea here is that a signal `Sig a` is an Applicative Functor, i.e. we can lift multi-argument functions from the value domain `a` into the signal domain `Sig a`.

+In addition, `Sig` supports a recursion operator
+`rec :: (Sig s -> (Sig s, Sig o)) -> Sig o` that is used to hide state propagation.

+In other words, it is simpler to work with the pure functions `Sig i -> Sig o` directly than to carry around update equations of the form `(s,i) -> (s,o)`, or work with stateful objects that need explicit instantiation.

+This section shows how to build a model for `Sig` in Lua based on lazy lists.

+The next section will illustrate how this representation can be used to compose signal processors that can then be compiled back to `(s,i)->(s,o)` update form to be implemented in a low level language like C.

-The main idea is that causal signals can be represented by a pure update function of type `s->(s,o)`, a function that takes a state value of type `s` and produces the next state value of type `s` together with an output value of type `o`.
+Let's start with a representation of a causal signal that can be represented by a pure update function of type `s->(s,o)`, a function that takes a state value of type `s` and produces the next state value of type `s` together with an output value of type `o`.

 E.g. `Int->(Int,Int)` could represent the type of a counter with an `Int` state and an `Int` output.